Why Setting Up a Living Trust May Be Unnecessary

 Not Sure If You Should Set Up a Living Trust?
 Talk to an Attorney

-There are numerous reasons you might want to set up a living trust.
-Talk to an experienced trust attorney to find out if a living trust is right for your particular situation.
+There are numerous reasons to set up a living trust.
+Talking with an experienced trust attorney will help determine if a living trust is right for your situation.
 You can also get started on your own with our state-specific, easy-to-use forms.

 Can I Solve This on My Own or Do I Need an Attorney?